-Mock Hunt (90 points)
+Mock Hunt (90 points, variable dependent on course design)

 On the second day, all entries will gather for a stirrup cup and then proceed to a mock hunt, following a field master over fair hunting country with obstacles and typical hunting situations, including checks, ware staff, queuing up in front of a fence, water crossing, and natural jumps.
 The mock hunt may be divided into flights of approximately 12 horses based on the size of the discipline.
-Fence judges and/or video footage will be used assess for disobediences at each of approximately 10 obstacles.
+Fence judges and/or video footage will be used to assess for disobediences at each of approximately 10 obstacles.

-The three primary judges will divide the mock hunt course into three zones and separately judge the fences and activity within their designated zone, awarding Overall Impression scores of 0 to 10 in three categories, each with a coefficient of 3:
+The three primary judges will divide the mock hunt course into three zones and separately judge the fences and activity within their designated zone, awarding scores of 0 to 10 for each fence in their zone and Overall Impression scores of 0 to 10 in three categories, each with a coefficient of 3: